Ismaeljarias/tanstack-start-pokemon-app/README.md

 ### Docker (app + PostgreSQL)

-- Use `docker compose up --build` to run the entire stack.
+- `docker compose up --build` runs the entire stack (dev server + PostgreSQL).
+Run `npm run db:push` inside the container if you need Prisma to manage the schema explicitly.
 - Stop everything with `docker compose down`.
 Use `-v` if you want to delete the persisted database volume (`pgdata`).

 ### Useful scripts